avantrec/soco-cli/README.md

 - **`--print, -p`**: Print the the current contents of the speaker cache file
 - **`--delete-local-speaker-cache, -d`**: Delete the local speaker cache file.
 - **`--network_discovery_threads, -t`**: The number of parallel threads used to scan the local network.
-The default is 128.
 - **`--network_discovery_timeout, -n`**: The timeout used when scanning each host on the local network (how long to wait for a socket connection on port 1400 before giving up).
-The default is 2.0s; increase this if sonos-discover is not finding all of your Sonos devices.
+Use this if `sonos-discover` is not finding all of your Sonos devices.
+- **`--min_netmask, -m`**: The minimum netmask to use when scanning networks.
+Used to constrain the IP search space.
 - **`--version, -v`**: Print the versions of SoCo-CLI and SoCo, and exit.
 - **`--docs`**: Print the URL of this README documentation, for the version of SoCo-CLI being used.
 - **`--log <level>`**: Turn on logging.
 Available levels are NONE (default), CRITICAL, ERROR, WARN, INFO, DEBUG, in order of increasing verbosity.